 Personnel managers in all companies in all industries now more or less play in the same orchestra under a single conductor.
 That single conductor is the current thinking of the universal college of occupational psychology.
 Company personnel managers thus no longer comprise a complex dynamical profession of free independent thinkers, making each his own judgement of the interviewee before him.
 They are now no more than the mindless molecules of a quantum fluid — mere invigilators for proprietary battery tests.

 A psychometric test may determine to which kind of job an applicant is best suited (although this I doubt).
 However, this necessarily means that applicants who do not fit any of its pre-defined profiles are deemed unsuitable for any kind of job.
 They are therefore rejected.
 Used by one employer in isolation, such a test would not cause too much harm.
 However, psychometric tests have now gravitated towards a single norm.
-This norm is now becoming universally adopted by employers to screen applicants.
+This norm has now been universally adopted by employers to screen applicants.

 This means that only applicants with acceptable psychometric profiles will be accepted for employment by any company.
 An applicant whose psychometric profile is rejected will thus be rejected by all companies.
 I am such a one.
 I am thus made universally unemployable, irrespective of the aptitudes, knowledge, experience and skills I have within my field.
 Psychometric testing thus locks me out of the economy permanently.